nkizito92/nkizito92.github.io/_posts/2020-03-23-my_simonesays_project.markdown

 ---

 Let just start by saying this project was pretty fun, all the step I have taken worked pretty well.
-Taking one step at a time is the best way to approach it.
+Taking one step at a time was the best way to approach it.
 First, create the backend and generate the necessary `rails` class.
 Second, create the frontEnd, this contains  `HTML`, `CSS`, and `javaScript` files.
 Last, in the javaScript files make all the necessary `iterations`.

 ## Building the BackEnd

 The first, step I took was to set the backEnd side of this project up.
 Just like the previous projects I've worked on, I've done a little brainstorming, and came up with the necessary `has_many` and `belong_to` relationships.
-Once the models are associated with each other it was time to configure the `controllers`.
+Once the models are associated with each other it was time to configure the `controllers` and set up the `routes` in the `config/routes.rb file`.
 When rendering the `action methods` you must use `json` and anything that's associated with the class you must `include` it, because javaScript has its way of receiving them.
 See the example below!

 ```
 class UsersController < ApplicationController